MicrosoftDocs/OfficeDocs-Enterprise-pr.de-DE/Enterprise/powershell/cmdlet-references-for-office-365-services.md

 Verbindungsanweisungen für Exchange Online PowerShell finden Sie [unter Connect to Exchange Online PowerShell](https://go.microsoft.com/fwlink/p/?LinkId=396554).

 > [!NOTE]
-> Berichterstellungs-Cmdlets für andere Dienste, z.
-B. SharePoint Online, Skype for Business Online und Office 365-Benutzeraktivität, stehen in Exchange Online PowerShell zur Verfügung.
-Weitere Informationen finden Sie unter [Cmdlets für die Berichterstellung in Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=691595).
+> Reporting cmdlets for other services, for example, SharePoint Online, Skype for Business Online, and Office 365 user activity are available in Exchange Online PowerShell.
+For more information, see [Reporting cmdlets in Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=691595).

 ## <a name="sharepoint-online-powershell-cmdlets"></a>SharePoint Online-PowerShell-Cmdlets